ddregalo/CV/README.md

 *Owner*

 ## Interests

-- Art: I am an abstract painter and have displayed works at a solo exhibition in London.
+- Art: I am an abstract painter and have displayed works at various exhibitions and events in London.
 - Sport: I love adrenaline and my favourite sports are surfing, skiing and skateboarding.